20 Money Lessons to Master Before 30 for a Stronger Financial Future

 Employer Benefits Are Part of Your Salary

-A lot of people focus only on the paycheck and ignore the rest of the compensation package.
-That’s a mistake.
-Employer-sponsored benefits like 401(k) matches, health insurance, and stock options can easily add thousands in value each year.
+Too many people focus only on their paycheck.
+Employer-sponsored benefits like 401(k) matches, health insurance, and stock options can add thousands to your real income.

 Related Video: The Top Mistakes People Make with Their 401ks and How to Avoid Them